GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Experiments

-\textbf{Real Data and Human Correlation.} We further evaluated 42 generated datasets shared by \citet{stein2024exposing} across four image datasets (CIFAR-10, ImageNet, LSUN Bedroom, FFHQ), as described in \Cref{sec:human_correlation}.
-Using the provided human scores, we computed the Pearson correlation between fidelity metrics and human error rates (where humans discriminated real from generated images).
-As shown in \Cref{tab:correlation_human}, GICDM consistently maintains or improves the correlation of Clipped Density with human scores.
-This demonstrates that GICDM preserves the relative positioning of generated samples (desideratum 2) and produces results more aligned with human judgment.
+\textbf{Real Data and Human Correlation.} We further evaluated 42 datasets generated by various models on CIFAR-10 \cite{krizhevsky2009learning}, ImageNet \cite{deng2009imagenet}, LSUN Bedroom \cite{yu2015lsun}, and FFHQ \cite{kazemi2014one}, using the data shared by \citet{stein2024exposing}.
+We then computed the Pearson correlation between fidelity metrics and human error rates (where volunteers discriminated real from generated images).
+As shown in \Cref{tab:correlation_human}, GICDM consistently maintains or improves the correlation of Clipped Density (the best-performing fidelity metric) with human judgments, particularly for DINOv3 embeddings that are heavily affected by hubness.
+This alignment confirms that GICDM preserves the relative positioning of generated samples (desideratum 2) while mitigating hubness.
 Since desiderata 1 and 3 are satisfied by construction, GICDM fulfills all desiderata.
-See \Cref{sec:human_correlation} for further details; notably, GICDM is only effective when metrics are robust to real outliers, further highlighting the importance of using robust metrics.
+See \Cref{sec:human_correlation} for further details; notably, as also demonstrated by an additional benchmark on real CIFAR10 data (\Cref{sec:real_data_benchmark}), GICDM is only effective when metrics are robust to real outliers, further highlighting the importance of using robust metrics.

 \textbf{Classifier-Free Guidance.} \Cref{tab:guidance} shows the effect of classifier-free guidance on DiT-XL-2 for ImageNet with DINOv2 embeddings.
-Both Clipped Density and Clipped Coverage increase with guidance, which is counter-intuitive since guidance should improve fidelity but reduce coverage.
+Both prior best metrics, Clipped Density and Clipped Coverage, increase with guidance, which is counter-intuitive since guidance should improve fidelity but reduce coverage.
 With GICDM, Clipped Density increases, but Clipped Coverage decreases as expected.
-This demonstrates how hubness can distort metrics, and how GICDM corrects it.
+These results highlight how hubness can distort metrics, and how GICDM corrects it.

-\textbf{Qualitative Visualization.} \Cref{fig:intro_viz} qualitatively shows GICDM's effect on LSUN Bedroom with DINOv2 embeddings: after applying GICDM, the most frequent generated hub appears in only $4$ real neighborhoods (down from $64$), and these $4$ images are more semantically similar to the hub.
+\textbf{Qualitative Visualization.} \Cref{fig:intro_viz} qualitatively shows GICDM's effect on LSUN Bedroom with DINOv2 embeddings: before applying GICDM, the most frequent generated hub appears in $64$ real neighborhoods, while after applying GICDM, it appears in only $4$.
+These $4$ images are more semantically similar to the hub than the average $64$ were.
+Thus, GICDM effectively mitigates hubness and restores a more semantically meaningful neighborhood structure.

-In summary, by removing hubness effects, GICDM improves metric reliability, confirming that hubness was the root cause of the observed issues.
+In summary, by removing hubness, GICDM consistently improves metric results, confirming that hubness caused the observed evaluation issues and that GICDM resolves them without removing desirable data structure.
+This leads to more trustworthy evaluation of generative models and better alignment with human judgment.